-When it comes to supplements there are lots of things that can help balance blood sugar levels.
+When it comes to supplements there are various options that can help balance blood sugar levels.

 1. Chromium Picolinate